 - Histocompatibility Laboratory/Microbiology Laboratory (2 weeks each)

 Other rotations available on an elective basis include but are not limited to the following:

 - Transplant Academia

 - Heart Transplant (at Methodist Hospital)

 - Critical Care Advanced—Medical

-A resident may choose to participate in no more than two off-site (i.e., outside UHS facilities) elective rotations per residency year.
+A resident may choose to participate in no more than two off-site (i.e., outside University Health facilities) elective rotations per residency year.